-Smartwatches have been around since the early 1980s and common features now include biometrics, a phone, calculator, translations, games, GPS and media players.
-They can generally be classified as a wearable computer.
+Do you know How to choose a smartwatch?
+Well, smartwatches have been around since the early 1980s, so there are a lot out there.
+Common features now include biometrics, calling, calculator, translations, games, GPS and music players.
+As such, they’re generally classified as wearable computes.

 Apple launched its first Apple Watch in 2015, this really changed the game!
-It was significant because it was more than a watch, it was very much a fashion accessory.
+In fact, it was significant because it was more than a watch, it was also a fashion accessory.

-The market has exploded since then, which is why we have created a definitive guide to help you in purchasing one of the many smartwatches available:
+And the market has exploded since then, which is why we have created a definitive guide to help you know how to choose a smartwatch!